Work on the development of new and better materials for the next generation of engineering

-UNSW is ranked 39th in the world for materials science.* Our graduates are highly regarded by employers, both in Australia and internationally.
-Materials science and engineering touches almost every aspect of our lives from the concrete and steel in the structures around us, the components in our electronic devices and even biomedical implants used to better our health.
-The field is diverse, offering a wide range of career opportunities.
-As a materials scientist or engineer, you may be involved in:
+UNSW is ranked 38th in the world for materials science*.
+Our graduates are highly sought after by employers, both in Australia and internationally, and they enjoy fulfilling careers in diverse fields.
+For example, as a materials scientist or engineer, you may be involved in:

 |Degree (Bachelor of Engineering)||Major (Bachelor of Science)|

 |Four-year degree (if taken as a single degree)||Usually completed as part of a three-year program^|

 |Professionally accredited engineering degree||Smaller in terms of core courses|

 |Compulsory 12 weeks Industry Training component||Optional Work Integrated Learning (WIL)|

 Honours is a core part of the program that is done concurrently with coursework study

 Honours is taken full-time over the course of one year

 Ideal for students who want to work as a professional materials engineer or pursue a research career - this degree is fully accredited by Engineers Australia

 Ideal for students who want to work in industry as a scientist or technologist or, following the completion of an honours year, pursue a research career